7 Wedding Makeup Tips For Looking and Feeling Your Best On Your Big Day!

 Our expert wedding photographers see this all too often.
-Brides perfect every detail of the day, but forget to consider their wedding day makeup.
+Brides perfect every detail of the day, but forget to consider their wedding makeup.
 Your wedding day will most likely be the most photographed day of your life, so obviously you want it to be top notch.
-We spoke with our wedding photographers and some wedding beauty professionals to get their tips for ensuring your makeup looks perfect on and off camera.
+We spoke with our wedding photographers and local wedding beauty professionals to get their tips for ensuring your wedding makeup looks perfect on and off camera.

 Believe it or not, your wedding day look starts weeks before your actual wedding day.
 Staying hydrated, keeping a proper skincare routine, and doing any beauty treatments needs to be prioritized before the week of your wedding.